Posted: March 25, 2013 | Updated : August 24, 2015

-The Professor must now make a decision : To leave Lillandra and head back to Earth or stay with the Starjammers.
+The Professor must now make a decision : To leave Lilandra and head back to Earth or stay with the Starjammers.

 We get a wonderful demonstration of Magneto's power as he constructs a metal wall to protect a town from being swept away.

 This is a great page of panels.
-Hepzibah is mouthing off against Lillandra and gets punched in the face for it.
+Hepzibah is mouthing off against Lilandra and gets punched in the face for it.